About the Program

 The MA in Contemporary Art is the longest running specialized Master’s program of its kind in the world.
 Established in 1991, it focuses on art in the period from 1968 to the present, with strands on art history, curatorial studies and critical theory and a strong emphasis throughout on professional career development.
 We have a longstanding, proven track record of academic excellence and high-level graduate employment worldwide.

-Numerous guest lectures by influential speakers help familiarise students with the many professional options available in the international art world.
+Numerous guest lectures by influential speakers help familiarize students with the many professional options available in the international art world.

 Recent speakers have included: